 Anytime that you sign up for auto insurance, you need to expect a risk assessment.
-Auto insurance companies in San Diego will take a close look at you on a personal level before you’re provided with a quote.
-How do insurance companies assess risk?
-Here are a few common factors that insurance companies use to determine how much you’ll pay on an annual basis.
+Auto insurance agencies in San Diego will take a close look at you on a personal level before you’re provided with a quote.
+How do insurance agencies assess risk?
+Here are a few common factors that insurance agencies use to determine how much you’ll pay on an annual basis.

 It’s All About Age and Experience